LonggangXiao/COFSet/README.md

-# ACross-Layer Optimized Network Based on Feature Sets for Few-Shot Fine-Grained Image Classification
+# A Cross-Layer Optimized Network Based on Feature Sets for Few-Shot Fine-Grained Image Classification